Frequently Asked Questions

 Once the student changes their meal plan, a credit or charge will be applied to the student’s account based on a daily proration of the meal plan cost.
 If the dining plan change has a lower cost than the original choice, the student may be entitled to a refund for the difference.
 To receive a refund, all University fees must be paid in full.
 If not, the credit from the dining plan change will be applied to any outstanding balance on the student account.
 Once all University charges are paid, the refund will be processed according to the Accounts Receivable processing schedule.
 For more information on your student account contact Bronco Express at (269) 387-6000.

 Dining Dollars are a prepaid account to make purchases at WMU Dining Services locations.
-Campus cafés, which are retail locations throughout campus, accept Dining Dollars (along with cash, MasterCard®, Visa® or Discover®).
+Campus cafés, which are small convenience-style stores located in many academic buildings, accept Dining Dollars (along with debit/credit cards and mobile payments) as well three retail locations on the 1st Floor of the Student Center (Mi Pi, Fuego Verde and ReFresh Market).
 Additionally, students can use their Dining Dollars to purchase a meal for a guest at the dining centers.
 Dining Dollars are loaded on the student’s Bronco Card.
 The guest meal rate is deducted from the student's Dining Dollars account for individually purchased meals.

 To use Dining Dollars, the student presents their valid Bronco Card to the cashier.
 The purchase amount is deducted from the Dining Dollars account.
 The balance remaining in a Dining Dollars account is displayed on the cash register screen or card reader as the purchase is completed.
-Dining Dollars that are included with a meal plan roll over from fall to spring semester, but do expire on June 30 of each year.
+Dining Dollars that are included with a meal plan roll over from fall to spring semester, but expire after the last Friday of spring semester each year.

-Additional Dining Dollars can be added at any time Dining Dollars included with a meal plan are utilized before additionally purchased Dining Dollars are used.
-Dining Dollars that are purchased separately from a meal plan continue to roll over from semester to semester until the student graduates or leaves the University.
+Additional Dining Dollars can be added at any time.
+Dining Dollars included with a meal plan are deducted before Added Dining Dollars.
+The Dining Dollars that are purchased separately from a meal plan continue to roll over from semester to semester until the student graduates or leaves the University.

 Guest Passes are automatically loaded onto your Bronco Card at the beginning of each semester, just like Dining Dollars.
 To use, notify the cashier at the entrance of the dining center that you want to use your Guest Pass(es).

-Guest Passes expire at the end of each semester.
-If you run out of Guest Passes, you may purchase a meal at the door rate, using Dining Dollars, cash or credit card.
+Guest Passes expire after the last Friday of spring semester.
+If you run out of Guest Passes, you may purchase meals at the door rate, using Dining Dollars, credit card or mobile payments.

 Students living in the residence halls are required to have a meal plan as part of the Residence Hall and Dining Contract unless the student is living in Britton/Hadley Hall, which is designated by Dining Services as not requiring a meal plan.

-With the many choices offered in Dining Services, almost all dietary accommodations can be met.
-Given the unique needs of students with food allergies or medically required dietary accommodations, individual consultation is encouraged.
+With the many choices offered in Dining Services, almost all dietary accommodations can be met, but individual consultation is highly encouraged before signing the contract or purchasing a meal plan.
 For assistance or guidance with food choices, ask to speak with the dining manager or call the dietitian at (269) 387-4888.

-No, all meal plans are non-transferrable, meaning that the meal plan may only be used by the purchaser or the student the meal plan was purchased for.
+No, all meal plans are non-transferrable, meaning that the meal plan may only be used by the meal plan holder.
 Do not transfer your WMU Bronco Card to another person or allow your card to be in another person's possession.
 If your card is transferred to another person, with or without your consent, it will be kept by the cashier and a $25 fine will be charged to the legal cardholder.
 The legal cardholder, and the person using a Bronco ID card that does not belong to them may be processed in accordance with the WMU Student Code.
 If your card is lost or stolen, call WMU Dining Services immediately at (269) 387-4844.

 You can find a student dining application online!